-As of 2020, lease liabilities and investment borrowings in Japanese Yen, Swiss Frank and Euro for investment financing are designated as cash flow hedge against exchange rate risk due to highly probable future same foreign currency revenues.
-Group's revenue denominated in Euro and Swiss Frank covered borrowings of such foreign currency, Japanese Yen revenue covered %47, Euro revenue covered %26, Swiss Frank covered %21 of borrowings.
+As of 2021, lease liabilities and investment borrowings in Japanese Yen, Swiss Frank and Euro for investment financing are designated as cash flow hedge against exchange rate risk due to highly probable future same foreign currency revenues.
+Group's revenue denominated in Euro and Swiss Frank covered borrowings of such foreign currency, Japanese Yen revenue covered %54, Euro revenue covered %28, Swiss Frank covered %12 of borrowings.
 In this context, exchange differences arising from such these loans repayment are taken to equity and recognized in other comprehensive income.

-For the Year Ended 31 December 2020 (All amounts are expressed in Million US Dollars (USD) unless otherwise stated.)
+(All amounts are expressed in Million US Dollars (USD) unless otherwise stated.)